zheng0xd/JATIC-internal-docs/docs/process/platforms/index.md

-# Shared Platforms
+# Common Platforms

-Shared platforms with collective adoption are critical for facilitating collaboration, coordination, information sharing, and situational awareness across a large, multi-organizational team-of-teams.
+Common platforms with collective adoption are critical for facilitating collaboration, coordination, information sharing, and situational awareness across a large, multi-organizational team-of-teams.

 Our program uses the following platforms for its work as much as is securely and practically possible.